devmiyax/yabause/_entries/android_devices.md

 number: 4100
 ---

 Basically uoYabause works on a Android devices above Android 4.4 which has OpenGL ES 3.0 support.
 But Android fragmentation makes it hard.
-This is the list of android devices compatibilitty
+This is the list of android devices compatibility.

 * Confirmed to work
-  - NVIDIA Sheild TV( most recommanded! )
+  - NVIDIA Shield TV( most recommended! )
-  - NVIDIA Sheild Tablet
+  - NVIDIA Shield Tablet
   - Nexus 6（shamu）
   - Nexus 7(2013)
   - Optimus Exceed 2（w5c)